AdamDemirel/arcx-challenge/README.md

 - Support for legacy browsers
 - Disallowed typing in the date button area to avoid all the formatting edge cases.
 Dates can only be selected with the calendar
 - Invalid dates can be passed into params. eg toDate before fromDate
-- If only toDate passed to params, no error message displayed
+- If only toDate passed to params, no error message
+- Can pass in a fromDate to params earlier than today, no error message
 - Ignored date localisation
 - No hover states on calendar